 If you are convicted of fraud, it is considered a felony and can result in jail time, fines, probation, or restitution.
 In Oregon, penalties may include five years in prison or a fine of up to $125,000.
 Penalties do vary depending on the type of fraud and the seriousness of the crime.

 If you have been charged with fraud, regardless of the type, work with the criminal defense lawyers at Donahue Law Firm.
 We will look closely at your specific circumstances, offer personalized guidance, inform you of various options, and will use our experience and knowledge to fight for you.
-Get in touch today for a free consultation.
+View our previous case results and get in touch today for a free consultation.